-Paracusia I begins after the character has been inside the room for a brief period of time.
-They will begin to hear voices (imitating the actions of the performer) swarming around them, building into a climatic moment of tension which seems to dissipate briefly into the start of the second movement.
+Paracusia begins after the character has been inside the room for a brief period of time.
+They will begin to hear voices (imitating the actions of the performer) swarming around them, building into a climatic moment of tension which seems to dissipate briefly into the start of the second piece.

 Paracusia II. tethers was premiered by Justin Massey at the Banff Centre for Arts and Creativity (June 21, 2018).

 The linked concepts of memory and perception have become an integral inspirational source for many of my recent projects.
 From an early age, I have seen how mental illness, PTSD, trauma, and dementia have affected family members and friends closest to me.
 These experiences have inspired my growing interest in exploring the less tangible aspects of our humanity, like memory and responses to trauma.
 I am interested in understanding the ways in which music and the arts, from a visual and auditory perspective, are linked with the memory process.

 Paracusia III. descry depicts the character's internal conflict between the emergent voices they hear swarming through their mind and their own voice and identity as an individual.

 Paracusia III. descry was premiered by Justin Massey at the Lenfest Center for Arts and Creativity at Columbia University (February 1, 2020).